Blast-wave-Tsallis-power model for $p_{\rm T}$-spectra and elliptic flow $v_2$ of hadrons in collisions of identical nuclei at energies available at the Large Hadron Collider: parametrization of BWTPM

-Here we present parameterizations for the model parameters versus the \mch (given by Eq.~(\ref{eq:dNdeta})), A, \enn, and the particle mass and \pt.
-The parameterizations were chosen as simple as possible by examining the behavior of the model parameters versus the collision system, centrality, and energy, and using the results of Ref.~\cite{G21} and other studies.
-For normalization parameters $V, V_1$, and $V_2$, to describe their strong increase with centrality~\cite{G21} and taking into account the experimental fact that the hadron \pt-integrated yields increase linearly with \mch at $\mch>100$~\cite{Cley1}, the following parameterizations are assumed \be V=a_1\mch/(1+f_r\mch^{1/3}\frac{m}{\mt})^{a_4}, ~V_1=a_2\mch,~V_2=a_3\mch. \ee Here and throughout the present paper the parameters $a_i, i=1,2,3,...$ are fitting constants.
+Here I present parametrizations for the model parameters versus \mch (given by Eq.~(\ref{eq:dNdeta})), A, \enn, and the particle mass and \pt.
+The parametrizations were chosen to be as simple as possible by examining the behavior of the model parameters versus the collision system, centrality, and energy, and using the results of Ref.~\cite{G21} and other studies.
+For normalization parameters $V, V_1$, and $V_2$, to describe their strong increase with centrality~\cite{G21} and taking into account the experimental fact that the hadron \pt-integrated yields increase linearly with \mch at $\mch>100$~\cite{Cley1}, the following parametrizations are assumed: \be V=a_1\mch/(1+f_r\mch^{1/3}\frac{m}{\mt})^{a_4}, ~V_1=a_2\mch,~V_2=a_3\mch. \ee Here and throughout the present paper the parameters $a_i, i=1,2,3,...$ are fitting constants.
 Parameter $f_r$ is nonzero for \kstar and \rhz only, and accounts for the suppression of the yields of these short-lived resonances at low \pt due to the rescatterings of their decay products in the hadronic medium.
-The suppression is stronger for more central collisions and scales with $\mch^{1/3}$~\cite{alic1}.
+The suppression is stronger for more central collisions, and scales with $\mch^{1/3}$~\cite{alic1}.